Louis-Aime/calendrical-javascript/README.md

 ## Simple demonstrating and testing application
 The mini-site https://louis-aime.github.io/calendrical-javascript/ enables you to test most facilities of this package.
 The source of this site is not part of the package, but is available at the GitHub repository.

+### HTML files
+The files calendrical-demo-fr and calendrical-demo-en are written in French and English respectively.
+They hold the same demonstration.
+Initial values of fields may be set through 'value' of 'selected' attributes.

+### celendrical-init.js
+An example of modules initialisation.
+Works with calendrical-demo.js.

+### calendrical-demo.js
+Event handlers for calendrical-demo-\* HTML files.
+Initialisation should be done with calendrical-init.js (or some other).

 ### Calendars used in the demonstration site.
 The above mentionned calendar classes are intantiated as calendar objects with the following id, and can be used with *ExtDate* and *ExtDateTimeFormat*: